 Soldering is a joining process that uses a filler metal with a low melting point, typically made of tin and lead, to join metal surfaces.
 The solder is heated to temperatures above 600 degrees Fahrenheit, creating a strong electrical bond.
 Historically, lead was present in soldiers, but environmental and health concerns have led to the use of lead-free alloys for electronics and plumbing.

-The solder, which is a mixture of tin and lead, has a melting point of 183°C when mixed, and is melted using a hot iron above 316°C (600°F).
+The solder, which is a mixture of tin and lead, has a melting point of 183°C when mixed and is melted using a hot iron above 316°C (600°F).
 This bond allows metal parts to achieve electrical contact while holding them in place.
-At first, filler materials used in soldering were lead-based (lead solder), but over time it has been increasingly replaced with lead-free solders, which consist of bismuth, brass, copper, antimony, indium, tin, or silver.

 Soldering Flux

-Soldering flux is a chemical compound that helps prepare a surface for efficient soldering by improving wetting, removing oxides and enhancing the flow of the solder. flux are available in form of liquid, paste, or core within the solder wire.
+Soldering flux is a chemical compound that helps prepare a surface for efficient soldering by improving wetting, removing oxides and enhancing the flow of the solder. flux are available in the form of liquid, paste, or core within the solder wire.

 Applications of Soldering